|Kitchen/Family Room||6.0m x 5.0m||Study||3.7m x 2.2m|

 These estimated square foot prices are inclusive of building set, shell erection, window fit and construction costs.
 The price includes delivery to mainland site.
-The building set includes the timber frame with a fully boarded roof, insulation, 15mm plasterboard, plasterboard screws, Swedish triple glazed windows and external doors.
-Also included are Swedish internal doors, skirting boards, coving, architrave, insulated loft hatch and ladder, open or closed treat staircase and mechanical ventilation system.
+The building set includes the timber frame with a fully boarded roof, insulation, 15mm plasterboard, triple glazed windows and external doors.
+Also included are internal doors, skirting boards, architrave, insulated loft hatch and ladder (if applicable), open or closed tread staircase, mechanical ventilation system and all fixings and tapes required.
 The estimate assumes standard foundation requirements and a good, above average specification of finishing materials.
 It does not include any external works, connecting to utilities or associated professional fees.

 It is hard to believe that this house could possibly be a new build.
 The roof looks as though it has been in place for decades, the bricks as if they were handmade by ancient craftsmen and even the path leading up to the front door appears to have been made in a previous century.
 Which it was, because this is a cottage where reclaimed materials have been combined with the best in new building technology to produce a ‘period’ farmhouse that looks as much a part of the landscape as the stream that runs alongside it and the rolling fields beyond.

 The ground floor layout incorporates a large dining hall linked via a semi-circular turret to the large sitting room, featuring two pairs of French doors leading out onto the patio.
 A couple of steps take you up into the TV/snug, which shares a double-backed fire place with the sitting room.
 A large kitchen family/dining area with separate utility room as well as a study or fifth bedroom complete the ground floor accommodation, and a grand staircase leads to the first floor, which incorporates two double bedrooms – both with en suite facilities – and two single bedrooms.